 “Good Bye Lenin! is THE movie about the Fall of the Wall.
 Close to the facts, and yet very funny (in a German way!).”

-The Greek Embassy in Washington, headed by H.E.
-Haris Lalacos, recommends:
+Foreign ambassadors for the Greek Embassy in Washington, headed by H.E.
+Haris Lalacos, recommend:

 Freedom and Death is about the rebellion of the Cretans against the Ottoman Empire in the year 1889.

 “Since 2017 is declared as Kazantzakis year, we would like to suggest the iconic film Zorba the Greek, which is based on the eponymous book by Nikos Kazantzakis.”